tonytsheng/DBHUB/DMS/2WAYPOC/readme.md

 ====
 Set up RDBMS source and target
-Create your user/schemas/etc
+Create your databases/users/schemas/tablespaces/etc. Then the appropriate script:

 - 3.cr8.ora.heart.sql - create an example heartbeat table in oracle
 - 3.cr8.pg.heart.sql - create an example heartbeat table in postgresql

 ====
-Set up DMS - you will need to edit for the appropriate arns
+Set up the DMS instance, database endpoints and the migration tasks.
+You will need to edit for the appropriate arns.

 - 4.cr8.dms.repinstance.cli - set up a replication instance
 - 5.cr8.dms.endpts.cli - set up source and target database endpoints